It All Started with a Note

 "It's easier to hide where there are a lot of people.
 Plus this hotel is a lot nicer than the bunker."

 "All right."
 Jack really didn't need convincing.
 Anywhere was better than the bunker.
-After getting a room with two double beds, Yassen gave his permission for Jack to go and get some new clothes.
-He said that he'd come find her if she hadn't returned in an hour to make sure she didn't get kidnapped again, which made Jack feel better, and she set off.
+After getting a room with two double beds, Yassen gave his permission for Jack to go and get some new clothes, trading her Italian currency for the bills she had in her wallet.
+He said that he'd come find her if she hadn't returned in an hour to make sure she hadn't gotten kidnapped again, which made Jack feel better, and she set off.

 Walking down the streets of Venice was relaxing, and Jack saw lots of nice little shops where she could get clothes and food.
 After finding a nice one, Jack entered and started looking for a shirt.
 The t-shirt she was wearing just wasn't cutting it.
 Browsing around, Jack picked up two or three that she liked and went into the fitting rooms to try them on.
 She ended up buying only one, a blue satiny one with loose 3/4 sleeves.
 It was a pretty shirt that was pretty much useless for anything but fashion.